To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 For more details, see Identity and access management.

-Configure the O365 app in the Citrix Gateway service
+Configure the O365 app in the Secure Private Access service

-The following are the high-level steps to configure the O365 app in the Citrix Gateway service.
+The following are the high-level steps to configure the O365 app in the Secure Private Access service.
 For more details, see Support for Software as a Service app.

-- Go to Citrix Gateway service in Citrix Cloud.
+- Go to Secure Private Access service in Citrix Cloud.

 Add the following related domains in the App details.
 The following are the list of O365 domains.
 New domains are added when available.